 - Non-Year12: Completion of post-secondary studies or at least 6 months’ work experience; and

-- Have access to a fully-functional computer / smart device loaded with a web browser and appropriate software applications to read PDF files, produce documents, and analyse information and data; and
+- Have access to a fully-functional desktop or laptop computer loaded with a web browser and appropriate software applications to read PDF files, produce documents, and analyse information and data; and

 - Have access to reliable Internet Access; and